Relocation

 Scope of Relocation

-Based on the planned routing of the Metatron Wall along the 1949 Armistice Line, the following major settlements are projected to fall outside the fortified zone:
+Based on the planned routing of the Metatron Wall along the 1967 boundary line, the following major settlements are projected to fall outside the fortified zone:

 • Ariel ~20,000 residents